dotintent/react-native-ble-plx/README.md

 Checks current manager state.

 *Parameters*:
 * `listener(newState)` - callback which emits state changes of BLE Manager.
   Setting this value to `null` or to other listener will unregister callback.
   Accepted values passed in parameter are:
   * `'Unknown'` - the current state of the manager is unknown; an update is imminent.
   * `'Resetting'` - the connection with the system service was momentarily lost; an update is imminent.
   * `'Unsupported'` - the platform does not support Bluetooth low energy.
   * `'Unauthorized'` - the app is not authorized to use Bluetooth low energy.
-  * `'PoweredOff'` - bluetooth is currently powered off.
+  * `'PoweredOff'` - Bluetooth is currently powered off.
-  * `'PoweredOn'` - bluetooth is currently powered on and available to use.
+  * `'PoweredOn'` - Bluetooth is currently powered on and available to use.

 **TODOs**:
-* Should we allow registering/deregistering multiple listeners?
+* Should we allow user to register/unregister multiple listeners?

 ### Scanning devices